rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ore.rmse(localPredictions$PREDICTION, localPredictions$LTV)
   ```

-  Mean square error is a useful way to determine the extent to which a regression model is capable of integrating a dataset.
-  The larger the difference indicates a larger gap between the predicted and observed values, which means poor regression model fit. #In the same way, the smaller RMSE that indicates the better the model.
-  Based on RMSE we can compare the two different models with each other and be able to identify which model fits the data better.

 32. Produce confusion matrix for LTV_BIN predictions.
 A confusion matrix is used to describe the performance of a classification model on a test dataset for which the actual or true values are known.
 It is usually presented in a table format.
 The consusion matrix depicts TRUE POSITIVES, TRUE NEGATIVES, FALSE POSITIVES, and FALSE NEGATIVES.
 The accuracy is easy to calculate by computing (TP + TN / TOTAL SAMPLE SIZE).